 Alaris recognizes that the determination of the fair value of its investments becomes more judgmental the longer the investments are held.
 The price Alaris pays for its investments is fair value at the time of acquisition.
 Typically, the risk profile and future cash flows expected from the individual investments change over time.
 Alaris' valuation model incorporates these factors each reporting period.
-Alaris typically estimates the fair value of the investments by calculating the discounted cash flow of the future distributions for preferred equity and debt instruments carried at fair value.
+Alaris typically estimates the fair value of the investments by calculating the discounted cash flow of the future distributions for preferred equity, and debt instruments carried at fair value.
+Alaris estimates the fair value of its convertible preferred unit investments using discounted cash flows of the future distributions and the enterprise value.
 Alaris estimates the fair value of its common equity investments using discounted cash flows or capitalized cash flows of the underlying business.
 Key assumptions used in the valuation of the preferred unit investments include the discount rate, terminal value growth rate and estimates relating to changes in future distributions.
-Key assumptions used in the valuation of the common equity investments include the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows.
+Key assumptions used in the valuation of the convertible preferred unit investments include the discount rate, estimated future cash flows, and cash flow multiple.
+Key assumptions used in the valuation of the common eguity investments include the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows.
+Information about recent transactions carried out in the market as well as other considerations with respect to relevant market transactions may be used for the purposes of the valuation of common equity investments.
 Alaris also considers the maximum repurchase price outlined in the respective partnership agreement in all fair value adjustments of investments.